GrammaticalFramework/comp-syntax-gu-mlt/lab3/README.md

 from the MaChAmp folder.
 If you are working on MLTGPU, replace `N` with `0` (GPU).
 If you are using your laptop or EDUSERV, replace it with `-1`, which instructs MaChAmp to train the model on the CPU.

+Everything you see on screen at this stage will be saved in a training log file called `logs/compsyn/DATE/log.txt`.

 ### Step 4: evaluation
 Run your newly trained model with

 ```
 python predict.py logs/compsyn/DATE/model.pt PATH-TO-YOUR-PART1-TREEBANK predictions/OUTPUT-FILE-NAME.conllu --device N
 ```

+This saves your model's predictions, i.e. the trees produced by your new parser, in `predictions/OUTPUT-FILE-NAME.conllu`.
+You can take a look at this file to get a first impression of how your model performs.

-and use the `machamp/scripts/misc/conll18_ud_eval.py` script to evaluate the system output against your annotations.
+Then, use the `machamp/scripts/misc/conll18_ud_eval.py` script to evaluate the system output against your annotations.
 You can run it as

 ```
 python scripts/misc/conll18_ud_eval.py PATH-TO-YOUR-PART1-TREEBANK predictions/OUTPUT-FILE-NAME.conllu
 ```

-On Canvas, submit the training logs, the predictions and the output of `conll18_ud_eval.py`, along with a short text summarizing your considerations on the performance of the parser.
+On Canvas, submit the training logs, the predictions and the output of `conll18_ud_eval.py`, along with a short text summarizing your considerations on the performance of the parser, based on the predictions themselves and on the output of the results of the evaluation.